imp2002/imp2002/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning ssm.
+- 🌱 I’m currently learning SSM and VUE.
 - 🔭 Preparing for XCPC.

 <!--